Rajat117/aws-guide/IAM/Overview.md

 # Characteristic
 - Permission are governed by policy (JSON object)
 - MFA
-- Alrady has managed poilcy
+- Already has managed poilcy
 # IAM Federation
 - For big companies.
 It uses SAM standard.
 # Best Practices